UsabilityEngineering/portfolio-bincent0929/journal/vincents-ux-journal.md

 Clearly, it has a super simple layout.
 It tells you how many comments there are, you can sort through and see what people have said, and it has an indicator of where you can add a comment with “Add a comment…” and an underline below it.

 Now that I had looked through a little bit about the video, I decided to go back and really watch the video.
 After a while, I finished watching it.
-Now I know how I can learn Russian quickly to say hello to someone in St. Petersburg\!
+Now I know how I can learn Russian quickly to say hello to someone in St. Petersburg.

-After the video was over, I was still bored, and took myself out of theater mode and looked back at the videos on the right hand side.
+After the video was over, I was still bored, and took myself out of theater mode and was *afford*ed the opportunity to look back at the videos on the right hand side.
 The thumbnails **effectively** helped me to get an idea of what the video looked like, and the titles in combination with them helped me to get an idea of what they were about.

 <div align="center">
     <img src="/portfolio-bincent0929/assets/first-journal-images/video-suggestions.png" style="max-width: 500px; width: 100%;">